-To prevent Squid from taking requests directly from the Internet, use the option nev-er\direct to force connection to another proxy server.
-This must have previously been specified in cache\peer.
-If all is specified as the ACL\NAME, all requests are forwarded directly to the parent.
+To prevent Squid from accepting requests directly from the Internet, use the option nev-er_direct to force connection to another proxy server.
+This must have previously been specified in cache_peer.
+If all is specified as the ACL_NAME, all requests are forwarded directly to the parent.
 This can be necessary, for example, if you are using a provider that dictates the use of its proxies or denies its firewall direct Internet access.

-26.5.2 Options for Access Controls
+26.5.2 Options for access controls

-Squid provides a detailed system for controlling the access to the proxy server.
-These Access Control Lists (ACL) are lists with rules that are processed sequentially.
+Squid can control the access to the proxy server through Access Control Lists (ACL), lists with rules that are processed sequentially.
 ACLs must be defined before they can be used.
-Some default ACLs, such as all and localhost, already exist.
-However, the mere definition of an ACL does not mean that it is actually applied.
-This only happens when there is a corresponding http\access rule.
+Squid includes default ACLs, such as all and localhost.
+However, for an ACL to take effect, it must have a corresponding http_access rule.